jolfss/jolfss.github.io/index.md

       <h2>LLMímir: Evaluating GPT-4 on Old Norse Verbs</h2>
       <p><b>Credits:</b> Sean Brynjólfsson</p>
       <p><b>Description:</b>
       Most people aren't aware that <i>Icelandic</i> is GPT-4's second language; but it is.
+What could this portend for its related, low-resource ancestor Old Norse?
       <br><br>
       Old Norse (often called Old Icelandic) is a language which is incredibly similar to modern Icelandic.
       For that reason, I was interested in investigating how trustworthy it might be for questions on Old Norse